 |Duration||Lasts for 6 to 15 years, depending on local law in the granting country||Lasts for 5 years in England and Wales but can be renewed|

 |Renewability||Cannot be renewed||Can be renewed for up to 20 years after initial grant|

 How do you decide whether a utility model or a patent is the best option for you?

-Similarly, if your invention is such that long-term protection is necessary, it is important to obtain a patent because a utility model is only granted for up to seven to 10 years, and cannot be renewed beyond this.
+Similarly, if your invention is such that long-term protection is necessary, it is important to obtain a patent because a utility model is only granted for between 6 to 15 years and cannot be renewed.

 Can you apply for a patent and a utility model for the same invention?

 Yes, in some countries.
 Although a utility model is considered an alternative to a patent, some countries do allow a utility model to co-exist with a patent for the same invention, such as in Denmark.
 However, other countries, like Japan, will not allow you to apply for both a utility model and patent.
 If you make an application for a utility model and patent, only one will be granted (the one filed earlier).

 Can you convert your protection between a patent and a utility model and vice versa?

 Yes, in countries which offer utility models, it’s common to be able to convert a utility model into a patent.